 And as for us – we who are blessed and called to that same love feast – we should always be looking for ways to bring others in.
 We should never forget God’s heart for the outcasts, the forgotten, the marginalized, and the broken (and such were some of us).
 Luke 14:13 says, “But when thou makest a feast, call the poor, the maimed, the lame, the blind.”
 Keep inviting because God has a very big table.

 Come to the Table by Sidewalk Prophets has been running through my mind for the past couple of days.
 Take a listen if you have a few minutes.

 Enjoy lessons from God?
 Try Word Curses Are Real: Speak Life and Not Death.
-Please sign up to receive my blog in your email in-box.
+Please sign up to receive my blog in your email inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
 I also have a playlist of hymns from my church.

 Looking for a great devotional workbook with coloring pages for you or someone on your Christmas list?
 Check out the landing page for Anchor Your Soul in Hope.
 There you will find information about the book designed to reduce stress, strengthen faith, and foster a stronger walk with God.
-Page also contains reviews from people who have read it and a link to read the first week’s devotional FREE!
+The page also contains reviews from people who have read it and a link to read the first week’s devotional FREE!